BHC Planning Committee

 Dr. Valerie Kisler-van Reede

 Dr. Valerie Kisler-van Reede currently serves as the director of the East Carolina University Center for Counseling and Student Development.
 She has worked in higher education since 1996 upon completion of a Ph.D. in counseling psychology at Southern Illinois University at Carbondale.
 She has been a licensed psychologist for over 20 years, and her clinical interests include college adjustment, depression and anxiety and family of origin concerns.
 Prior to becoming director, Dr. Kisler-van Reede served in many administrative positions at the ECU counseling center, including Clinical Coordinator.
-As director, Dr. Kisler-van Reede currently provides oversight for the multi-disciplinary counseling center team that includes psychiatric services, general therapy and crisis services, victim advocacy, alcohol and other drug counseling, training and collegiate recovery.
-She chairs the Mental Health Advisory Group on campus, consults on the University Behavioral Concerns Team and serves on several other university committees.
-Dr. Kisler-van Reede was a co-presenter at last year’s Behavioral Health Convening for a program entitled: Continuum of Engagement for Student Athletes: A Collaborative Approach.
+As director, Dr. Kisler-van Reede currently provides oversight for the multi-disciplinary counseling center team that includes general therapy and crisis services, alcohol and other drug counseling, training, and collegiate recovery.
+She consults on the University Behavioral Concerns Team and serves on several other university committees as well.
+Dr. Kisler-van Reede is in her third year serving on the Behavioral Health Convening planning committee.

 Kimberly Mitchell serves as the Director for Student Development & ASG Advisor at the UNC System Office.
 She advises the Association of Student Governments, a student-led organization committed to advocating for all 230,000+ students within the UNC System.
-She also oversees the Marian Drane Graham Scholars Program and the Presidential Scholars Program at the UNC System Office.
+She also oversees the Marian Drane Graham Scholars Program and most recently the UNC System’s Mental Health First Aid initiative.
 In addition, she has experience working with leadership education, early intervention, student activities, orientation programs, and other areas of student affairs.
 This is Kimberly’s fourth year serving on the Behavioral Health Convening planning committee.

 Dr. James Kelley